 Oct 13 2009

-I built this stereo power amplifier for the woofers in some actively crossed 3-way speakers.
+Although presently used to drive a pair of fearsome subs, I originally built this stereo power amplifier for the woofers in some actively crossed 3-way speakers.
 It’s a wolf in sheep’s clothing and produces an open floodgate of raw low frequency energy without the slightest hint of stress.
 And that’s into two nominal 4Ω loads.
 But it’s not for full-range hi-fi!

 The bass just needed to be tight and powerful, so I chose standard 400W Class-D modules from the Netherlands.
 Despite the glowing assessments on some Internet forums about Class-D by random self-proclaimed experts hiding behind pseudonyms and others with clear vested interests, IMO Class-D does for mid and upper frequencies what MP3 does for opera – and it’s not good.
 Authoritative reports of excellent bass performance however, and very high damping factor figures suggested their suitability for this project considering the bass drivers are wired in parallel.